catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 skeleton for our code project.

 :::: callout
 If you haven't yet installed `uv`, follow the [setup instructions](../learners/setup.md) before continuing.
+Windows users, you should already have "Git Bash" installed locally if you've followed the [setup instructions](../learners/setup.md), and you can use this, Powershell or WSL for this lesson.
 ::::

-Open up your shell (see here for [OS-specific instructions](https://swcarpentry.github.io/shell-novice/index.html#open-a-new-shell).)
+Open up your shell (see here for [OS-specific instructions](https://swcarpentry.github.io/shell-novice/index.html#open-a-new-shell)).
 In a terminal, navigate up one folder.
 ```shell
 cd ..
 ```